11 May 2026

 What it is not is a single, universal obligation that kicks in on one date for all products.
 That distinction matters enormously.

 ESPR is a framework regulation.
-This means it establishes the legal structure for Digital Product Passports, but the actual obligation only applies once the European Commission adopts a product-specific delegated act, a secondary piece of legislation that defines what data a DPP must contain for a given product category.
-For textiles, footwear, and accessories, the delegated acts are in the making (written 21 april 2026.
-We will update this content as soon as the delegated acts are final).
+This means it establishes the legal framework for Digital Product Passports, but the actual obligation applies only once the European Commission adopts a product-specific delegated act, a secondary piece of legislation that defines the data a DPP must contain for a given product category.
+For textiles, footwear, and accessories, the delegated acts are in the making (written 21 April 2026 > we will update this content as soon as the delegated acts are final).

 As of April 2026: